michel1991/ocp-java-11/internationalization/md/LOCALE.md

 Remember, the exam won’t expect you to know which language and country codes exist, but it will expect you to know how to use them.

+### Which of the following are required to construct a Locale?

+* A. language
+* B. region
+* C. country
+    country is the second parameter that may be passed while creating a Locale.
+It is not required though.
+* D. time zone
+* E. state
+* F culture

+Locale needs at least a language to be constructed.
+It has three constructors -

+Locale(String language)
+Construct a locale from a language code.
+Locale(String language, String country)
+Construct a locale from language, country.
+Locale(String language, String country, String variant) Construct a locale from language, country, variant.

+For example:
+new Locale("fr", "FR"); //language is French, Country is France. new Locale("fr", "CA"); //language is French, Country is Canada, so this means, you are trying to use Canadian dialect of French. new Locale("en", "IN"); //language is English, Country is India, so this means, you are trying to use Indian dialect of English.

+(Correct is A)